 Member companies represent a broad spectrum of industries.
 Although most of our research is targeted at improvements in the geophysical survey contracting industry, about half of our members and alumni are in the petroleum industry.
 The Affiliates Program is supported by corporate membership fees of $55,000 per year.
 Companies may provide additional funding to be used to support a particular area of research identified on our website.
 The director of the Affiliate Program will determine how the additional funding will be used in the program’s research.
 All research results arising from the use of the additional funding will be shared with all program members and the general public.

 All SEP Memberships are subject to Stanford University Policies for Industry Affiliates Programs.
-All research results funded by our affiliates fees are shared with all program members and the public.
+All research results funded by our affiliates' fees are shared with all program members and the public.

 The benefits to our members are considerable:

-Invitation to Annual Meeting and Workshops
+Invitation to Annual Meetings and Workshops

 Informal interactions between companies and Stanford researchers are augmented by meetings and workshops.
-These events provide members with opportunities to hear from experts at Stanford to address the variety of issues.
+These events provide members with opportunities to hear from experts at Stanford to address a variety of issues.
 Members will be exposed to ideas and technology which may impact their businesses in the future.
 These events are also networking opportunities.